 Well, what's left-handed about a left-handed baseball bat?

-Uh, same people that uh use left-handed cigars, probably.
+Same people that use left-handed cigars, probably.

-Oh, I'll tell you it's the handles on the opposite end.
+Oh, I'll tell you, it's the handles on the opposite end.

 No.